Khorchin Mongols: History

 Due to the anti-Mongol rebellion among ethnic Han Jindandao followers in 1891, many thousands of Kharchin Mongols fled to the Khorchin.
 After 1900 both Chinese education and Chinese influence spread among them.
 When the Japanese Empire occupied parts of Inner Mongolia and all of Manchuria in 1931, the Khorchins leaders became the puppets of the Japanese Empire.
 After World War II rural class struggle and the civil war of 1946–48 were very bloody and divisive.
 Since then they have been a powerful faction within Inner Mongolia's Chinese Communist Party apparatus.

 Popular culture

 Korchin is a playable nation in the grand strategy game Europa Universalis IV.

+Khorchin is a playable nation in the grand strategy game Age of History 2, where its capital is Baicheng.